awestruct/awestruct.github.io/file_types.md

 named `index.html.haml`.
 This allows for non-HTML generation, such as for XML or other file types.

-### Maruku (`.md`)
+### Markdown (`.md`)

-Maruku files are interpreted anywhere within the site tree.
+Markdown files are interpreted anywhere within the site tree.

 The `.md` extension will be replaced by `.html` by default.

-The engine will interpolate the Maruku source as a typical Ruby `String`, allowing for expressions such as
+The engine will interpolate the Markdown source as a typical Ruby `String`, allowing for expressions such as

     # This is the \#{page.title}